 Facebook has earned itself a bad reputation in the art world through its censorship of nude art.
-In the era where a citizen’s right to the freedom of expression is at the forefront of almost all debates, the social media platform seems to be grappling with their policy towards nudity.
-In the recent past, the site has blocked even major galleries and museums from posting images of nude artworks, including “Women Lovers” by Charles Blackman and even art from the Renaissance.
-Following widespread protests on the social networking site, Facebook eventually had to change their policies in 2018 to allow for certain types to be displayed on their site.
+We live in an era where citizens’ right to the freedom of expression is at the forefront of almost all debates.
+But the social media platform seems to be grappling with their policy towards nudity.
+In the recent past, the site has blocked even major galleries and museums from posting images of nude artworks.
+These include “Women Lovers” by Charles Blackman and art from the Renaissance period.
+Following widespread protests on the social networking site, Facebook eventually had to change their policies.
+They did this in 2018, to allow for certain types to be displayed on their site.

 The art world however, remained unhappy as the site seems to place tighter restrictions on female nudity in particular.
-In the first week on June 2019, as part of the National Coalition Against Censorship’s #WeTheNipple campaign, photographer Spencer Tunik organized and photographed a nude flash mob outside the Facebook headquarters in New York.
+In the first week of June 2019, as part of the National Coalition Against Censorship #WeTheNipple campaign, photographer Spencer Tunik organized and photographed a nude flash mob outside the Facebook headquarters in New York.

 To read more on facts and opinions, visit Art Market & You.